 We’ve eaten at several other places and honestly, we can’t remember them all.
 However, you can check out Tripadvisor’s 10 best restaurants in Galveston.

 Since we visited Galveston Island with our RV, we made reservations and stayed at Galveston Island RV Resort further south on the quieter section of the island.
-If you will be driving your motorhome or van, pulling your fifth wheel or travel camper, you may be interested in looking Drivin’ & Vibin’s 7 Awesome Galveston RV Parks in 2020.
+If you will be driving your motorhome or van, pulling your fifth wheel or travel camper, you may be interested in looking at Kyle and Olivia from Drivin’ & Vibin’s 7 Awesome Galveston RV Parks in 2020.

-If you’re without an RV and looking for other lodging, Galveston Island boasts a tremendous variety of accommodations for every budget and preference.
+If you’re looking for other lodging, Galveston Island has a tremendous variety of accommodations for every budget and preference.
 From luxury hotels and resorts to elegant bed & breakfasts, and from vacation rentals and condos, you will find just the place to suit your needs.